-Similar to Section \ref{sec:pyramidal}, for values of $k$ other than those indicated in Theorem \ref{thm:simplex1}, Eq. (\ref{eqn:rf}) still holds, albeit only for $n\geq n_0(k)$ for some value $n_0(k)>0$.
-On the other hand, by looking at all $n\leq n_0(k)$, we find that Eq. (\ref{eqn:simplex}) holds for all $n\geq 1$ and $1<k\leq 15$.
+Similar to Section \ref{sec:pyramidal}, for values of $k$ other than those indicated in Theorem \ref{thm:simplex1}, Equation (\ref{eqn:rf}) still holds, albeit only for $n\geq n_0(k)$ for some value $n_0(k)>0$.
+On the other hand, by looking at all $n\leq n_0(k)$, we find that Equation (\ref{eqn:simplex}) holds for all $n\geq 1$ and $1<k\leq 15$.